metrophp/metrophp.github.io/_posts/docs/2014-11-22-getting-started.md

 Don't Panic, I Can Handle It
 ======

 Now let's add a simple hello world file so you can see how the configuration works.
-Edit the etc/bootstrap.php file so it looks like this:
+Edit the etc/bootstrap.php file and add the following to the bottom of the file:
-{% highlight php %}
+{% highlight php startinline %}
-// etc/bootsrap.php
+// paste at bottom etc/bootsrap.php
-_iCanHandle('output',  'example/helloworld.php');
+_iCanHandle('hangup',  'example/helloworld.php');
 {% endhighlight %}

-The *\_iCanHandle* function tells the kernel that the file **example/helloworld.php** wants to participate in the **ouput** lifecycle
+The *\_iCanHandle* function tells the kernel that the file **example/helloworld.php** wants to participate in the **hangup** lifecycle

 Create a directory in src called "example" and create the helloworld.php file
 {% highlight bash %}